Water flows on Mars, raising possibility that planet could support life – scientists

 The prospect of water, even extremely briny and chemically laced-water, also has implications for future human missions to Mars.
 NASA’s goal is to land U.S. astronauts on Mars in the mid-2030s.

-“Mars has resources that are useful to future travellers,” Grunsfeld said.
+“Mars has resources that are useful to future travelers,” Grunsfeld said.
 “The water is really crucial because we need water to drink, oxygen to breathe.”

 Water also can be split into its component hydrogen and oxygen molecules to produce rocket fuel, needed to fly crews back to Earth.